Pope Leo meets LGBTQ+ Catholic advocate and vows continuity with Pope Francis' legacy of welcome

 “I heard the same message from Pope Leo that I heard from Pope Francis, which is the desire to welcome all people, including LGBTQ people,” Martin told The Associated Press after the audience.
 “It was wonderful.
 It was very consoling and very encouraging and frankly a lot of fun.”

-The meeting, which lasted about a half-hour, was officially announced by the Vatican in a sign that Leo wanted it made public.
+The meeting, which lasted about half an hour, was officially announced by the Vatican in a sign that Leo wanted it made public.
+It came just days before LGBTQ+ Catholics participate in a Holy Year pilgrimage to the Vatican in another sign of welcome.

 The audience was significant because it showed a strong sign of continuity with Francis, who more than any of Leo's predecessors worked to make the Catholic Church a more welcoming place for LGBTQ+ Catholics.
 From his 2013 quip, “Who am I to judge?” about a purportedly gay priest, to his decision to allow priests to bless same-sex couples, Francis distinguished himself with his message of welcome.